-There are many different manufacturers and models of EKG equipment in the field.
+There are many manufacturers and models of EKG equipment in the field.
 You must refer to the equipment you use at your facility for operating instructions.
-Some machine have an EKG or Run button others have a 12-Lead button.
+Some machines have an EKG or Run button others have a 12-Lead button.

 Choppy interference throughout the tracing is often caused by patient movement, even shivering or chewing gum can cause artifact known as somatic tremor.

-If you patient is anxious or cold, try giving them a nice warm blanket.
+If your patient is anxious or cold, try giving them a nice warm blanket.
 I have seen this work countless times.

 Tight rapid oscillations seen in the tracing which looks like a caterpillar (thick and fuzzy) is a type of interference called 60-cycle or AC interference.
 This is electrical interference that may be caused by power cords, lighting or electrical wires in the walls, ceiling and floor.
 In a case like this, try to figure out the source of the problem.
 You may have to turn off the lights or move a power cord or in some cases change the angle of the bed (45 degrees has worked for me).